How Machine Learning Improved a Car Production with AI Predictions?

-Increasing efficiency with the lowest possible consumption of materials is the biggest challenge for car factory owners.
-Read how we used data science to help a leading brand on the global automotive market to improve the prediction of materials consumption.
+Clearly, increasing efficiency with the lowest possible consumption of materials is the biggest challenge for car factory owners.
+Read how we use machine learning to help a leading brand on the global automotive market to improve the prediction of materials consumption.

-The client turned to the data scientists team from Stremedia to verify the idea of the internal team, refine the business side of the project and conduct analysis using artificial intelligence (machine learning).
+First, the client turn to the data scientists team from Stermedia to verify the idea of the internal team and refine the business side of the project.
+And, without a doubt, conduct analysis using artificial intelligence (machine learning).

-Our data scientists conducted a full business interview to match the most adequate solution.
-They collected information about how the factory works, what data the customer has, and when data is collected, to create a model for data analysis.
+Secondly, they collect informations about how the factory works, what data the customer has, and when data is collected.
+Next we create a model for data analysis.

-The challenge that was encountered is the client had only a small amount of data.
-For this reason, regularized linear models with feature elimination were used in analytical work.
+Definitely, the challenge that is encountered is the client has only a small amount of data.
+For this reason, regularize linear models with feature elimination are use in analytical work.

-Looking at the average cross-validation errors performed on smaller and smaller sets of parameters, we decided on the optimal number of parts that enter the model.
-For each value described – with the help of cross-validation and correlation analysis – features were developed that allow the value to be described best and a suitable model was built.
+- Looking at the average cross-validation errors perform on smaller and smaller sets of parameters.
+We decide on the optimal number of parts that enter the model.
+For each value describe – with the help of cross-validation and correlation analysis – features were developed.
+Finally, that allow the value to be describe best and a suitable model was built.

 Pic.
 1 A set of test data to check the model

-In the chart on the left (chart of expected consumption relative to the real one), the closer the dots are, the better.
-On the right, blue is real adhesive consumption, and yellow is expected consumption.
-They are sorted so that you can see how high the values are.
+In the chart on the left (chart of expecting consumption relative to the real one) the closer the dots are, the better.
+On the right, blue is real adhesive consumption, and yellow is expecting consumption.
+They are sort so that you can see how high the values are.
 This means that a significant amount of glue is used.

-For more data, the team would consider using random forest or simple neural networks.
-With huge numbers of data points, even more complex neural architectures or gradient boosting methods like XGBoost or Light GBM would be used.
+Furthermore, for more data, the team would consider using random forest or simple neural networks.
+With huge numbers of data points, even more complex neural architectures or gradient boosting methods like XGBoost or Light GBM would be use.

-As a result, we improved the quality of materials consumption prediction by 15%, according to the weighted mean absolute percentage error.
+As a result, we improved the quality of materials consumption prediction by 15%.
+According to the weight mean absolute percentage error.
 In a longer perspective, this prediction leads to more accurate planning and waste reduction in the manufacturing process.

-In the abovementioned work, the model used jupyter environment for Python and the scikit learn and pandas libraries.
+In the above work, the model use jupyter environment for Python and the scikit learn and pandas libraries.